FriendsOfREDAXO/redaxo-mit-docker/README.md

 This means: like the database, your REDAXO is also permanently stored on your system and can be edited by you, while Docker only provides you with the necessary server environment.

-:point_right: _Keep in mind: if the folder is empty when you start the container, Docker will install a fresh REDAXO for you, and depending on your configuration (in `docker-compose.yml`) even a website demo.
+👉 _Keep in mind: if the folder is empty when you start the container, Docker will install a fresh REDAXO for you, and depending on your configuration (in `docker-compose.yml`) even a website demo.
 However, if the folder already contains content, Docker does not change it and just starts the container._

 #### Ignore